Hoppers of North Carolina:

 Online Photographs: BugGuide, GBIF iNaturalist

-Description: This species ranges in color from orange-brown to [typically] green, and has densely scattered pale whitish dots across the pronotum.
-The pronotum itself appears 'boxy,' being noticeably high and large, a shape characteristic of this species.
-The leg color can range from greenish to dark reddish-brown.
+Description: This species is typically greenish overall, with densely scattered pale whitish dots across the pronotum and pronotal ridges that are outlined in a yellowish-cream color.
+The pronotum itself appears 'boxy,' being noticeably high and large and strongly arched; this species lacks pubescence across the pronotum.
+The leg color is greenish.
 Nymphs are a spotted brown color.

 Distribution in North Carolina